-Heating the mixture to 600 degrees Celsius triggers the metal ion to react with the carbon atoms in the gelatin, forming large, nanometer-thin sheets of metal carbide.
+Heating the mixture to 600 degrees Celsius (1,100 degrees Fahrenheit) triggers the metal ion to react with the carbon atoms in the gelatin, forming large, nanometer-thin sheets of metal carbide.
 The unreacted gelatin burns away.

 The researchers tested the efficiency of the catalysts by placing them in water and running an electric current through them.
 When stacked up against each other, molybdenum carbide split water the most efficiently, followed by tungsten carbide and then cobalt carbide, which didn’t form thin layers as well as the other two.
 Mixing molybdenum ions with a small amount of cobalt boosted the performance even more.

-“It is possible that other forms of carbide may provide even better performance,” Lin said.
+“It is possible that other forms of carbide may provide an even better performance,” Lin said.

 Because the recipe is so simple, it could easily be scaled up to produce large quantities of the catalyst, the researchers say.

 “We found that the performance is very close to the best catalyst made of platinum and carbon, which is the gold standard in this area,” Lin said.
 “This means that we can replace the very expensive platinum with our material, which is made in a very scalable manufacturing process.”